dicook/tutorial_effective_data_plots/README.md

 ## Getting started

-1. You should have a reasonably up to date version of R and R Studio, eg RStudio RStudio 2023.06.2 +561 and R version 4.3.1 (2023-06-16).
+1. You should have a reasonably up to date version of R and R Studio, eg RStudio 2024.09.0 +375 and R version 4.4.1 (2024-06-14).
 Install the following packages, and their dependencies.

 ```
-install.packages(c("ggplot2", "tidyr", "dplyr", "readr", "stringr", "nullabor", "colorspace", "palmerpenguins", "broom", "ggbeeswarm"), dependencies=c("Depends", "Imports"))
+install.packages(c("ggplot2", "tidyr", "dplyr", "readr", "stringr", "nullabor", "colorspace", "palmerpenguins", "broom", "ggbeeswarm", "vcd", "MASS", "conflicted"), dependencies=c("Depends", "Imports"))
 ```

 2. Download the [Zip file of materials](https://dicook.org/tutorial_effective_data_plots/tutorial.zip) to your laptop, and unzip it.